comptech-winter-school/coal-composition-control/docs/vision_document/vision_document.md

 # Product Overview

-The product is the system for the coal fraction analysis on the conveyor.
+The product is a system for the coal fraction analysis on the conveyor.

 ## Brief Description of the Product